Boeing AH-64 Apache: AH-64E

+Work on a further upgraded AH-64E, version 6.5 was initiated by the U.S. Army in 2021, and first flew in 2023.
+The AH-64E is reported to have had problems with its electrical generation systems causing increased scrutiny.

 AH-64F

 In 2014, Boeing conceptualized an Apache upgrade prior to the introduction of the U.S. Army's anticipated attack version of the Future Vertical Lift (FVL) aircraft, forecast to replace the Apache by 2040.
 The conceptual AH-64F would have greater speed via a new 3,000 shp turboshaft engine from the Improved Turbine Engine Program, retractable landing gear, stub wings to offload lift from the main rotor during cruise, and a tail rotor that can articulate 90 degrees to provide forward thrust.
 In October 2016, the Army revealed they would not pursue another Apache upgrade to focus on funding FVL; the Army will continue buying the Apache through the 2020s until Boeing's production line ends in 2026, then FVL is slated to come online in 2030.

+Piasecki Speed Apache

+In the late 1990s, Piasecki conceived a proposal for an Apache with a tail–mounted ducted pusher rotor to enhance speed.
+However, the Speed Apache was not proceeded with.
+This appears to be similar to the Piasecki X-49 SpeedHawk.

 Compound Apache

 In October 2018, Boeing began testing the AH-64E Block 2 Compound, a compound helicopter design which added a larger fixed wing and a pusher propeller to the Apache airframe to provide additional lift and thrust, respectively.
 In addition, the engine exhaust was redirected downwards.
 Collectively, the modifications were anticipated to improve speed to 185 knot, range to 460 nmi, payload to 5900 lb, and fuel economy.
 A 30% scale model completed wind tunnel testing in January 2019.
 The Compound Apache has been pitched as an interim replacement for the Apache before its replacement under the Future Vertical Lift program.